Integrated into the GeoStudio Suite

 Soil Material Models

-SLOPE/W supports a comprehensive list of soil material models including Mohr-Coulomb, undrained, high strength, impenetrable, bilinear, strength as a function of depth, anisotropic strength, generalized shear-normal function, SHANSEP, spatial Mohr-Coulomb and more.
+SLOPE/W and SLOPE3D support a comprehensive list of soil material models including Mohr-Coulomb, undrained, high strength, impenetrable, bilinear, strength as a function of depth, anisotropic strength, generalized shear-normal function, SHANSEP, spatial Mohr-Coulomb and more.

 Rock Material Models

 The Hoek-Brown and Compound Strength material models in SLOPE/W and SLOPE3D can be used to simulate typical rock materials.
 Other typical rock material models, such as Barton and Choubey (1977) and Miller (1988), can be handled by using the generalized shear-normal function with or without an anisotropic modifier function.